angrysky56/reflective-agent-architecture/docs/category_theoretic_refactoring_white_paper.md

 1.  **Categorical Semantics**: Treating code not as text but as rigorous mathematical objects (morphisms in a category) bridges the cognitive-computational gap.
 2.  **Completeness Results**: Just as the ZX-calculus is complete for quantum mechanics, we require "Refactoring Calculi" that are complete for specific language fragments, ensuring any valid semantic-preserving transformation can be reached via standard rewrite rules.
-3.  **Deep Embedding**: The IDE must represent the code's semantic structure as an explicit data type (as ViCAR does for Coq), allowing the system to reason _about_ the code at a meta-level, not just manipulate text strings.
+3.  **Deep Embedding**: The IDE must represent the code's semantic structure as an explicit data type (as ViCAR does for Coq), allowing the system to reason _about_ the code at a meta-level.

 ## 5. Proposed Application: The Theorem-Proving IDE